isabellarmonteiro/Bangladesh/docs/fish/01_fish_glossary.md

-<b>Brood stock </b>: stock of adult fish used for breeding purposes
+<b>Brood stock</b>: stock of adult fish used for breeding purposes

 Spawning

-<b>Hatchery </b>: establishment that has stock of adult fish (broodstock), which is used to spawn fish eggs.
-Once the eggs hatch, they will be left to mature in the Hatchery until they turn into fry.
+<b>Hatchery</b>: establishment that has stock of adult fish (broodstock), which is used to spawn fish eggs.
+Once the eggs hatch, they will be reared in tanks in the Hatchery until they turn into fry.

-Nursery
+<b>Nursery</b>: facility where the fish fry is taken to mature.
+In these facilities, the fry is kept in ponds until it is old enough for transportation: when turns into fingerlings .

 Post-larvae: